SemiVanilla-MC/Welcome/README.md

 **SemiVanilla SMP**

-A survival server with a relaxing vibe, friendly community, and just one twist - hard mode!
+A survival server with a relaxing vibe, friendly community, and just one twist - hard difficulty!
 Enjoy a safe and friendly survival server just like many others, but with a slightly more difficult game mode to make things more interesting.

 Website: [https://semivanilla.com/](https://semivanilla.com/)